-IV.
+III.
 CONCLUSION

-Being a part of the ADC sample and hold is consuming high power.
-For low power consumption, Various sample and hold circuits like Bootstrap Circuit, Low-Power Bootstrapped S/H Circuit without Multiplier Circuit & Boosted Driver Circuit are investigated for better performance and low power consumption at different frequency applications such as audio, Bluetooth and video frequencies.
-A low-power bootstrapped S/H circuit without a multiplier is proposed.
-The main aim of the low power bootstrapped circuit without a multiplier is to minimize the power consumption for the S/H circuit without affecting the SNDR performance.
-This is achieved by eliminating the multiplier circuit in and replaced it with a PMOS transistor.
-As a result, the low-power S/H with modified bootstrapped circuit without multiplier consumes less power as compared to other bootstrapped circuits which reported for medium and high-frequency applications.
-All the introduced bootstrapped sample and hold (S/H) circuits were simulated using 90nm, 65nm & 45nm CMOS technology on LT Spice VIII.
-So, the proposed low power bootstrapped sample and hold (S/H) circuit without multiplier saves 78% to 93% for 90nm & 65nm while 84% to 94% for 45nm of the power consumption with signal-to-noise and distortion ratio (SNDR) of 62.08 dB in 90nm 43.45 dB in 65nm & 21.50 dB in 45nm for 7 MHz input frequency signal.
+Being a part of ADC sample and hold is consuming high power.
+For low power consumption, Various sample and hold circuits like Bootstrap Circuit, Low-Power Bootstrapped S/H Circuit without Multiplier Circuit & Boosted Driver Circuit are used for better performance and low power consumption at different frequency applications such as audio, Bluetooth and video frequencies.
+A low-power bootstrapped S/H circuit without multiplier can be used.
+The aim of the low power bootstrapped circuit without multiplier is to minimize the power consumption for S/H circuit without affecting the SNDR performance.
+This can be achieved by eliminating the multiplier circuit in and replaced it with a PMOS transistor.
+According to this, the low-power S/H with modified bootstrapped circuit without multiplier consumes less power as compared to other bootstrapped circuits which reported for medium and high frequency applications.
+All bootstrapped sample and hold (S/H) circuits can be simulated using 90nm, 65nm & 45nm CMOS technology on LT Spice VIII.
+So, in future used low power bootstrapped sample and hold circuit without multiplier approximately saves 78% to 93% for 90nm & 65nm while 84% to 94% for 45nm of the power consumption with signal-to-noise and distortion ratio (SNDR) of 62.08 dB in 90nm 43.45 dB in 65nm & 21.50 dB in 45nm for 7 MHz input frequency signal.